from the ESE Program Director Prof. Marco J. Castaldi

 ESE Program together with Earth Engineering Center co-hosted the conference Rethinking the Way We Manage, Repurpose Waste (https://www.waste360.com/recycling/rethinking-way-we-manage-repurpose-w…)

 Human activity is increasingly perturbing our fragile environment by depleting our natural resources, destroying ecosystems and accelerating climate change.
 A sustainable planet requires engineers and scientists to understand the impact of their decisions on built and natural systems.

-Prof. Marco Castaldi will be featured on today’s broadcast.
-Wednesday, July 31, 2019 at 3pm to WHCR-90.3FM to From City to the World, hosted by CCNY President Vince Boudreau, discussing sustainability and waste management.To listen to or watch From City to the World tune in to WHCR-90.3FM or go to www.whcr.org and click on the From City to the World banner at the top of the home page.
+Prof. Marco Castaldi was featured on today’s broadcast.
+Wednesday, July 31, 2019 at 3pm to WHCR-90.3FM to From City to the World, hosted by CCNY President Vince Boudreau, discussing sustainability and waste management.To listen to or watch From City to the World tune https://soundcloud.com/whcrnews/from-city-to-the-world-waste-management… .

 Sardar Kh. and Caroline Sch. were awarded Colin Powell Fellowship

 Kenneth Ar., Jennifer D., Aye Ph., Kiara R., Erin W., Caroline Sh., Alejandra R., Mohamed L., Adrian P., Dilchand N., Ishrat Ja., Eder H., Equisha G., Ysabel B., César H., Fausto T., Jessica Ch., Siena D., Stefanos S., Victor D., Stephany P., Cassandra C. were awarded NOAA CREST fellowship